Linkedin

 Ecopetrol has identified the risks and opportunities related to climate, physical and transition, as well as the potential impacts and benefits in the following horizons:

-The short-term horizon considers the following aspects: (i) establish and achieve the annual and intermediate GHG emission reduction targets, in line with the Decarbonization Plan, (ii) identify short-term risks and establish mitigation actions, controls and Key Risk Indicators (KRIs) within the framework of the annual risk management cycle, and (iii) identify and implement cost-effective opportunities to contribute to the GHG emission reduction goals.
+This horizon considers the following aspects: i) establish and achieve annual GHG emission reduction targets in line with the Decarbonization Plan, Water Neutrality and Biodiversity; ii) identify short-term risks and establish mitigation actions, controls and Key Risk Indicators (KRIs); and (iii) identify and implement cost-effective opportunities to contribute to GHG emission reduction targets

-The long-term horizon is used to review market trends, policy and regulatory changes, and emerging technology developments that may impact the company's climate ambition and long-term business strategy (2040).
+The long-term horizon is used to analyze market trends, policy and regulatory changes, and emerging technological developments that may affect the company's climate ambition and long-term business strategy.

 Physical risks and adaptation